-Wastewater treatment plants are operated to minimise the impacts of sewage on receiving environments.
+Wastewater treatment plants are operated to protect public health and to minimise the impacts of sewage on receiving environments.
 A summary of those receiving environments, associated with the proportion of wastewater that is discharged into them, is shown in Figure 19.